-Visedo Oy now Danfoss Mobile Electrification following acquisition last year.
+Visedo Oy now Danfoss Mobile Electrification

 May 15th, 2018 – The Visedo engineering team has been awarded this year’s Finnish Engineering Award in recognition of the team's work to develop and implement EDITRON, an intelligent electric drivetrain system for heavy duty vehicles.
 EDITRON delivers maximum efficiencies across the off-highway, marine and transportation sectors.

 The winning team includes Founder and CEO Kimmo Rauma; Chief Technology Officer Tero Järveläinen; Electronics Design Manager Matti Iskanius; Software Architect Antti Tarkiainen; and Software Architect Risto Tiainen.
-The team was presented with a certificate of honour and prize money of 30,000 euros at an award ceremony today in the Finlandia Hall, Helsinki.
+The team was presented with a certificate of honor and prize money of 30,000 euros at an award ceremony today in the Finlandia Hall, Helsinki.

 Chosen as a candidate for the Award by TEK’s Technology Committee, and finally as the winner by TEK’s and TFiF’s Board of Directors, the Award team comments: "The jury appreciated Visedo's versatile expertise.
 The technology development work has produced innovative results, and they have been brilliantly marketed."